Pranjal-Jamuar/ScribeSpace/README.md

 - Utilizes local storage to save notes directly in the browser.
 - Built with pure HTML5, CSS3, and JavaScript.

+## Live Demo Link

+[ScribeSpace Live](https://pranjal-jamuar.github.io/ScribeSpace/) - Bookmark this page for quick access in the future.

 ## How to Run It

 1. **To run a local copy**: Clone this repository or download the ZIP file.